-Facebook has recently announced its plan to launch a new cryptocurrency, Libra, in early 2020.
+Facebook has recently announced its plan to launch a new cryptocurrency, Balance, in early 2020.
 The Libra is meant to allow users to send money or make purchases with almost no fees involved, invoking a sense of financial freedom.
 En réalité, the name Libra was chosen because it is the word for a Roman unit of weight and also has the stem “Lib” which means free in French.

 The plan is for Libras to be spent through wallet apps on mobile devices and for the currency to be accepted anywhere from grocery stores to online merchants.

 Maintaining a relatively stable value is one of Libra’s primary objectives, as this will make it a good medium of exchange and encourage more merchants to accept them as payment for goods and services.

 The value of a Libra will be tied to the Libra Reserve, which is a set of bank deposits and short-term government securities from stable currencies like the dollar, euro, and yen.
 This will ensure the stability of the currency’s underlying value and give it intrinsic value as an asset.
 The fact that the Libra is backed by a reserve of financial assets sets it apart from other cryptocurrencies, as the main criticism surrounding those is that there is no real value linked to the tokens.

 The Libra will be based on scalable, open-sourced blockchain technology that will allow billions of people around the globe to use it for their financial needs.
 This platform is also built for speed, with the capability to process 1,000 transactions per second – a huge improvement from Bitcoin’s 7 transactions per second.